yume-chan/ya-webadb/libraries/scrcpy-decoder-webcodecs/README.md

 # @yume-chan/scrcpy-decoder-webcodecs

-Decode and render video stream using the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API).
+Decode and render H.264 streams using the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API).

-It has no dependencies and high performance, but are only available on recent versions of Chrome.
+It has no dependencies and high performance, but is only available on recent versions of Chrome.

 **WARNING:** The public API is UNSTABLE.
 If you have any questions, please open an issue.